artemf29/restaurantVote/README.md

 # Restaurant selection voting system

 Enterprise Java project with registration/authorization and access rights based on roles (USER, ADMINISTRATOR).
-The administrator can create / edit / delete - dishes / restaurants / users, as well as view / delete voting results.
+The administrator can create / edit / delete - dishes / restaurants / users.
-Users can manage their profile and vote via the REST interface with basic authorization.
+Users can manage their profile, view restaurants and their menus, and vote via the REST interface with basic authorization.
 The entire REST interface is covered by JUnit tests using Spring MVC Test and Spring Security Test.

 ### Description: